-Stroke patients that struggle with poor memory or impaired thinking may benefit from cognitive exercises.
+Stroke patients who experience poor memory or impaired thinking may benefit from cognitive exercises.

 You’re about to discover some effective cognitive exercises for stroke patients that you can do at home.

 Let’s start with a quick explanation of why these exercises are important during recovery.

 How to Improve Memory and Thinking with Cognitive Exercises

 Cognitive exercise can help sharpen your memory and thinking, but need to be practiced consistently.
 Consistency is key for neuroplasticity, which is how the brain heals after stroke.

 Although memory may be impaired due to the damage from stroke, neuroplasticity allows the brain to heal and recuperate.
 Specifically, it allows the brain to form new neural networks and rewire itself to heal from the damage.

 The brain develops and strengthens neural pathways based on the patterns that you repeatedly practice.
 That’s why therapists recommend you to do specific exercises repeatedly.
 The repetitive stimulation helps rewire the brain and improve those skills.

 The more you practice cognitive exercises, the more your memory and thinking may improve.